 Is ‘spending big’ in transfer window all that matters?

-Authors’ answer is an emphatic no. Instead, they cite a club’s wage structure as the more important pivot for success than the transfer fees.
+The authors’ answer is an emphatic no. Instead, they cite a club’s wage structure as the more important pivot for success than the transfer fees.
 In short, the higher the players’ wages, the higher the likelihood of having a number of trophies in the cabinet.

-While the success of big-spenders like Man City and Chelsea may shroud the authors’ argument, the collated data for 10 years (1998-2007) on 60 odd clubs from the top two tiers of the English football suggests otherwise.
+While the success of big-spenders like Man City and Chelsea may shroud the authors’ argument, the collated data for 10 years (1998-2007) on 60 odd clubs from the top two tiers of English football suggests otherwise.
 Higher wages, bigger glories.